-Next step is to check your data spread on the social networking website.
-Facebook is one of the most popular social networking websites thus this step is all about your images stored on Facebook, your account or others’.
+The next step is to check your data spread on the social networking website.
+Facebook is one of the most popular social networking websites; thus, this step is all about your images stored on Facebook, your account, or others’.
 To check out your data publicly available on Facebook, you can use this Chrome extension named ‘What Facebook Thinks You Like’.

-Now, when you get your data shared with the general public via your Facebook account, it’s time to delete it.
-It is also recommended to strengthen your Facebook privacy settings and check who all can see your pictures or tag you in some pictures.
+When you share your data with the general public via your Facebook account, it’s time to delete it.
+It is also recommended to strengthen your Facebook privacy settings and check who can see your pictures or tag you in some pictures.
 Check and untag yourself from all the unwanted pictures.

 Day 4: Search and Surf

-Our browser contributes big time to data build up.
-There are trackers sitting behind the browsers which track all our searching and surfing behaviors like the pages we visit, links we click, what we search for and our IP address.
+Our browser contributes big time to data build-up.
+Trackers are sitting behind the browsers, which track all our searching and surfing behaviors, like the pages we visit, links we click, what we search for, and our IP address.
 Data Detox suggests a tool named Panopticlick to analyze the extent to which your browser can protect tracks.
 Detect and Detox your Browser.

 Day 5: Smartphone Detox

-A smartphone is something we are always connected with – thus it is the prime producer of the data build up and Day 5 is all about Smartphone Detox.
+A smartphone is something we are always connected with – thus, it is the prime producer of data build-up, and Day 5 is all about Smartphone Detox.
 Check what all data is built up and delete it.
 Cleaning up the mobile browsing data, turning off the location sharing, using a private browser mode, and strengthening the privacy settings are some of the steps on Day 5 of Data Detox.

 Day 6: Apps Cleanup

-Day 6 is all about the cleanup of the data build up by your apps.
+Day 6 is all about the cleanup of the data build-up by your apps.
 All of us have so many apps installed on our phones.
-The more apps we have, the more is our data build up, and more companies have our details.
-So the App Cleanup helps you getting rid of all those unwanted apps which have been clogging your phone and contributing to the data buildup.
-Just take a critical look at all the apps installed on your device and think if you really need it.
-Delete the unwanted apps and you are done with the 6th step of Data Detox.
+The more apps we have, the more our data build-up, and the more companies have our details.
+So App Cleanup helps you eliminate all those unwanted apps clogging your phone and contributing to the data buildup.
+Just take a critical look at all the apps installed on your device and think if you need them.
+Delete the unwanted apps, and you are done with the 6th step of Data Detox.

 Day 7: Why do they collect our data?

-So the 7th step of Data Detox tells you about why and how the web platforms collect and use your data for advertising.
-This step helps you understand how your interests are recorded by the social networking websites and then sold to the advertising companies to show you the relevant ads.
+So the 7th step of Data Detox tells you why and how the web platforms collect and use your data for advertising.
+This step helps you understand how your interests are recorded by social networking websites and then sold to advertising companies to show you the relevant ads.

 Day 8: Create a new you

-This is the final step of Data Detox, and it tells you about how to maintain your Digital Lifestyle.
-Settings goals, keeping the data detox fresh by regular maintenance are some steps included here.
+This is the final step of Data Detox, which tells you how to maintain your Digital Lifestyle.
+Settings goals and keeping the data detox fresh by regular maintenance are some steps included here.